 The word “worship” comes from Old English translated as “to create things of worth and meaning.”
 At UUSG we gather in worship to create and find meaning and to live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.
 Our Sunday worship services embrace multiple religious traditions, and we seek understanding, strength, community, and the sacred together.

-Note: The third Sunday of each month is an “Accessible Sunday” and worship services are held in the fellowship hall, which is on the ground level.
+Note: The first, third, and any fifth Sunday of each month is an “Accessible Sunday” and worship services are held in the Peace Sanctuary of the Fellowship Hall, on the ground level.